21 July 2022

 We asked our Writing and English Literature lecturers for their personal recommendations on books you should read, and other online resources you should check out, before joining one of our BA English Literature or Writing courses.

-, Professor of English Literature, whose main interests include Romantic and Victorian poetry and drama, 18th and 19th century literature, poetry and conflict and Scottish literature.
+These recommendations come from John Gardner, Professor of English Literature, whose main interests include Romantic and Victorian poetry and drama, 18th and 19th century literature, poetry and conflict and Scottish literature.

 This famous novella never tires.
 It has been adapted, parodied, made into plays and films, but the original still lives.
 This story about addiction, the instability of the self, and the tribalism of old friendship that will even protect a murderer, is lasting, insightful and economically written.
-Read the full text on the Gutenberg Project website.
+Read The Strange Case of Dr Jekyll and Mr Hyde on the Project Gutenberg website.

 It took until 1920 before Oxford University allowed women to take degrees and 1948 for Cambridge.
 For Princeton it was 1969!
 Back in 1799 Mary Robinson, an actress and poet, made demands that women must have their own university and it could be staffed only by women within a few short years.

 A biting, brilliant and effective political pamphlet.
 This famous satire, stating that one way of dealing with the poor and a food shortage was to eat their babies, was taken seriously by some.

 Keep up to date with our latest posts on Twitter: @ARUaboutideas